HannahMidd/WeatherDashboard/README.md

-# WorkDayScheduler
+# WeatherDashboard

 ## Description

-The Coding Quiz game can be accessed at the following URL: https://hannahmidd.github.io/CodingQuiz/
+The Weather Dashboard can be accessed at the following URL: https://hannahmidd.github.io/CodingQuiz/

 This coding quiz will allow a users to test their coding knowledge by working through a set of coding questions.
 Users will have 90 deconds to complete the quiz... but be careful, wrong answers deduct 15 seconds from the clock!